vivek42/schema-drawer/README.md

   g.
 Write command line script to perform Selenium testing which reports unexpected behavior and exception events.

 ### 3. Research SchemaCrawler to draw schema.
+  a.
+Read about SchemaCrawler
+  b.
+Make a list of features needed from SchemaCrawler for the project
+  c.
+Proof of concept and validate if each feature is available

 ### 4. Implement the functionality to upload files, and draw diagrams in the web application.